Business | Digital Marketing

 Not necessarily.
 It’s not the size of the agency that matters: what counts is how well that agency fits with your company’s needs.
 Remember that a creative agency with 100 employees won’t automatically deliver more in the way of results than a digital marketing firm with 4 people on staff.
 After all, that huge agency is likely only going to assign a handful of employees to your account.

 In fact, the opposite is often true.
 Smaller agencies are frequently better able to adapt to the shifting needs of your company, and they can provide you with a level of attention that you’ll rarely get from a bigger firm.
-The same way that your industry shifts over time, the world of digital marketing can change in the blink of an eye.
+In the same way that your industry shifts over time, the world of digital marketing can change in the blink of an eye.
 The more agile a company is, the better it will be able to keep up with current trends.

 Myth #4: An Agency Can’t Keep Up With My Needs